-GSA Library holds a superb and comprehensive collection of over 1000 artists’ books, featuring examples by internationally important artists such as Doug Aitken, Angela Bulloch, Olafur Eliasson, David Shrigley, Peter Greenaway, Mike Nelson, and Thomas A. Clark.
+GSA Library holds a superb and comprehensive collection of over 2000 artists’ books, featuring examples by internationally important artists such as Doug Aitken, Angela Bulloch, Olafur Eliasson, David Shrigley, Peter Greenaway, Mike Nelson, and Thomas A. Clark.
 A number of small presses also feature in the collection.
 Our Text/Image Collection comprises artists’ publications that draw upon the traditions of conceptualism and minimalism.

 - Discover other artists’ books collections in Scotland

 - Producing your own artists’ books?
 Read our Book Arts guide